LucaPreddi/final_assignment/README.md

 The simulator requires ROS (Robot Operating System), which is a set of software libraries and tools that help you build robot applications.
 The simulator perfectly runs on the [Noetic Release of ROS](http://wiki.ros.org/noetic/Installation), I haven't tried the [ROS 2 release](https://docs.ros.org) yet, so let me know if it does actually work.

+The simulator requires __slam_gmapping__ package, so please install it before using the package here presented! [_Link to install slam_gmapping package._](http://wiki.ros.org/slam_gmapping)

+The simulator requires __Gazebo and Rviz__, so please check that you have installed those two programs!

 Anyway you can check every release of ROS in this [link](http://wiki.ros.org/ROS/Installation).

 Another tool to be installed is the xterm interface.
 We use it to make the user experience more appreciatable, so run this command: